VYBE-Looprooms/looprooms-technologies-llc/docs/status_update.md

 - Email and webhook routes extended with authentication services: register/login endpoints using hashed passwords, JWT issuance, and session persistence.
 - Database migrations and seeds executed locally to validate schema.
 - Frontend received shared API utilities, auth services, context provider, and new Login/Register pages wrapped by routing updates.
+- Looproom discovery endpoints (list/detail/categories) and mood recommendation API delivered, serializing categories and loopchain data for the SPA.
 - Navbar now exposes auth-aware actions (sign in/out) on desktop and mobile while keeping the waitlist CTA.
 - Documentation refreshed (development_plan.md, progress_log.md) to reflect the new architecture work and auth milestone.